emielvanloon/student_research_topics/msc_litreview.md

 ### Validating large-scale biodiversity assessment models.

 Biodiverity assessment models (like GLOBIO3 and GLOBIO4) are important policy instruments.
 At the same time they make predictions about complex systems at large scales.
 Hence, it is not easy to ensure that these models make the correct predictions for the right reasons.
 It starts already with the quantification of the core concept, biodiversity (and biodiversity change).
 It is being expressed in many different ways and the way it is expressed by an assessment model may not match with available field inventories.
-There is moreover often a scale mismatch between model and field inventory (assessment models use typically coarse spatial untits of e.g. 1 square km, field observations refer to points or irregularly shaped landscape untis).
+There is moreover often a scale mismatch between model and field inventory (assessment models use typically coarse spatial units of e.g. 1 square km, field observations refer to points or irregularly shaped landscape units).
 Finally, it is usually not possible to conduct experiments at the scale of ecosystems and therefore relations that are found to explain biodiversity change are based on observational data, hence these relations are correlational but not necessarily causal.
 It is therefore very hard to check if a mechanism that is assumed in a biodiversity assessment model is in fact correct - one would need a fairly long series of *good* predictions over a range of varying conditions to have solid evidence for that.

 We wonder if the aforementioned biodiversity assessment models have been validated at all; and if so, how.
 The aim of this literature review is to answer these questions.